-(Aaron Keebaugh, Boston Classical Review)
+(Aaron Keebaugh, 6/19/16, Boston Classical Review)

-Cheers to Woods and the Cambridge Symphony Orchestra for a …Firebird with nuanced hue, elevated gesture and multifaceted orchestration
+Cheers to Woods and the Cambridge Symphony Orchestra for a … “Firebird” with nuanced hue, elevated gesture and multifaceted orchestration.

-(David Paterson, Boston Musical Intelligencer)
+(David Paterson, 6/19/16, Boston Musical Intelligencer)

 Hailed as a conductor with gusto and exuberance (Jim McDonald, Boston Musical Intelligencer) whose performances have dynamic and immersing outcomes (John Galigour, Sun Valley News), and recognized for her intelligent and out of the ordinary programming (Vance Koven, Boston Musical Intelligencer), Ms. Woods has become a recognized and respected conductor in the Boston community and beyond.
 The Music Director for the Cambridge Symphony Orchestra, Ms. Woods is also a frequent guest conductor, having performed across the U.S., Europe and South America.
 Recent engagements include working with the Pioneer Valley Symphony and Opera Southwest on their world premiere of National Endowment for the Arts Commission, Bless Me, Ultima, by Héctor Armienta.